 Lalese Stamps, better known to her followers as Lolly — more on that later — is pure joy.
 Which makes getting the opportunity to interact with her in any small way, especially in these times, especially uplifting.
-Whether that’s via pottery wheel snippets on TikTok, a socially distanced hang at a local Columbus, Ohio watering holes (Antiques on High is a current favorite), or in this case, on the phone.
+Whether that’s via pottery wheel snippets on TikTok, a socially distanced hang at a local Columbus, Ohio watering hole (Antiques on High is a current favorite), or in this case, on the phone.

 When asked if she’d rather receive interview questions by email or call, she chose the latter — despite the fact that her local business Lolly Lolly Ceramics has been keeping her busier than ever these past few months.
 It’s a challenge and responsibility that she does not take lightly.
 “I just signed a lease for a new, bigger studio space, so that alone makes this feel more of a reality.
 OK, now I have more space to actually produce, so how much more time can I dedicate to the work?
 Yea, I’m thinking about what my next steps are for sure.”